An Introductory Guide to Evaluating Integration Solutions

 A screenshot of Workato’s application connector library; it allows prospects and clients to find specific applications that have a connector, either by searching for it or by clicking through to specific categories.

 A platform that’s cloud-native is optimized to connect your SaaS applications.
-Coupling this with the fact that your level of investment in SaaS technologies has likely increased as of late (and will likely continue to grow over the coming years), indicates that the benefits of using a cloud-native solution will only amplify.
+Coupling this with the fact that your level of investment in SaaS technologies has likely increased as of late (and will likely continue to grow over the coming years), the benefits of using a cloud-native solution will only amplify.

-Low-code/no-code UX
+Low-Code/No-Code UX

 A screenshot of a “recipe” in Workato; this recipe allows you to keep accounts in Salesforce synced with customers in NetSuite.